 Be warned: those with sensitive skin may suffer from a break-out thanks to the potent ingredients.

 Price: At just over $15 for a 6-ounce tub, it's not the cheapest lotion on our list.
 However, it's an excellent option that provides maximum hydration with minimal usage.
 In terms of value, you'll find few creams to beat it!

 Skin care has been around for ages.
 The need to moisturize, exfoliate and soothe our skin dates back to the Sumerians, one of the earliest known civilizations.
-People throughout history have known the importance of skin care and have concocted preparations with ingredients derived from animals, plants, and minerals.
+People throughout history have known the importance of skin care and have made products with ingredients derived from animals, plants, and minerals.

 Our skin isn’t just our outer shell but acts as a layer of protection for our muscles, internal organs, and bones.
 It insulates our body from excess heat and extreme cold.
 It regulates our temperature and guards against pathogens (germs and bacteria that can make us sick).

 Skin Care Throughout History

 Before name brands took over the skincare market, people had to rely on organic “homemade” products.
 Civilizations dating back to 10,000 BC used early lotions in the form of oils, herbs, spices, and even poisonous powders.